Nonthermal electron acceleration in turbulent post-flare coronal loops: Numerical method

 \subsection{Ideal MHD setup}

-Our simulations are performed with the open-source MPI-AMRVAC 3.0 code (\citealt{keppens2023}).
-We run an ideal-MHD simulation (i.e. without including resistivity or other diffusion terms) with a simplified, two-dimensional (2.5D, i.e. with 2 spatial dimensions and 3 vector components) flare model, in which the reconnection current sheet is not included.
+Our simulations were performed with the open-source MPI-AMRVAC 3.0 code (\citealt{keppens2023}).
+We ran an ideal-MHD simulation (i.e. without including resistivity or other diffusion terms) with a simplified, 2.5D (i.e., with 2 spatial dimensions and 3 vector components) flare model, in which the reconnection current sheet is not included.
 The full setup is explained in detail in \citealt{Ruan2018}, and we briefly summarize it here.
-The corona and the chromosphere are included at the bottom boundary of our setup, for which we employ a numerical domain of $-40~\mathrm{Mm} \leq x \leq 40~\mathrm{Mm}$ and $0~\mathrm{Mm} \leq y \leq 50~\mathrm{Mm}$.
+The corona and the chromosphere are included at the bottom boundary of our setup, for which we employed a numerical domain of $-40~\mathrm{Mm} \leq x \leq 40~\mathrm{Mm}$ and $0~\mathrm{Mm} \leq y \leq 50~\mathrm{Mm}$.
 The base numerical resolution consists of 128 $\times$ 80 cells; via adaptive mesh refinement (AMR), we attain an effective resolution of 2048 $\times$ 1280 cells at the highest AMR level (using 5 levels).
-This implies an effective resolution of about $40~\mathrm{km}$, comparable with observational limits.
-In addition, while performing time-evolving test-particles simulations, we allow the resolution to increase even further by setting the maximum AMR level to 7.
-As a result, inside the turbulent looptop we now achieve an effective resolution of 8192 $\times$ 5120 cells, i.e. our minimum grid spacing is of order $\sim 10~\mathrm{km}$.
+This implies an effective resolution of about $40~\mathrm{km}$, which is comparable with observational limits.
+In addition, while performing time-evolving test-particle simulations, we allowed the resolution to increase even further by setting the maximum AMR level to seven.
+As a result, inside the turbulent looptop we now achieve an effective resolution of 8192 $\times$ 5120 cells; i.e. our minimum grid spacing is $\sim 10~\mathrm{km}$.